open-source-tabletop/cadence-wargame-system/modules/squadrons/squadrons.md

 Each game of Squadrons lasts for 3 rounds, at the end of the 3rd round the players should roll a d6, on a roll of 3 or more there is also a 4th round.

-Each model in Squadrons represents a single ship of fighter or bomber scale referred to throughout as Ships.
+Each model in Squadrons represents a single ship of fighter or bomber scale referred to throughout as **ships**.
 You may use any models you find appropriate so long as the scale and bases are consistent between players, though 1/270 scale is recommended.

 ### Ship Movement

 #### Move Actions

-Each time you activate one of your Ships you must always take a Move action, though you may still choose when to perform this action.
-When you perform this action you must also move the maximum distance allowed in a straight line directly forward.
+Each time you activate one of your ships you must always take a Move action, though you may still choose when to perform this action.
+When you perform this action you must also move the maximum distance allowed and must moved in a straight line directly forward.
 When making a Move action you may make 1 pivot up to 45 degrees at any point during your movement.

 #### Advance Actions